jessesquires/jessesquires.com/index.md

 You can learn more [about me here](/about).
 If you appreciate my work, [consider becoming a sponsor](/sponsor).

-I'm currently working on personal projects, as well as freelance and contracting.
+I'm currently working on personal projects, as well as freelance and contracting for iOS.

 **Need an iOS developer?
-Hire me!** If you're interested in working together, please [get in touch](/contact).
+Hire me!** If you're interested in working together, please **[get in touch](/contact)**.